Tested Baking & Dessert Recipes & Videos

 Blueberry Muffins: Preheat oven to 375 degrees F (190 degrees C).
 Position rack in center of oven.
 Butter or line 12 muffin cups with paper liners.

-In a large measuring cup or bowl whisk together the yogurt, lightly beaten egg, oil, and vanilla extract.
+In a large bowl whisk together the lightly beaten egg, yogurt, oil, and vanilla extract.

-In another large bowl whisk together the flour, sugar, baking powder, baking soda, and salt.
-Remove 1 tablespoon of the dry ingredients and toss it with the blueberries.
-With a rubber spatula fold the wet ingredients into the dry ingredients and stir only until the ingredients are combined.
+In another large bowl whisk the flour with the sugar, baking powder, baking soda, and salt.
 Gently stir in the blueberries.
-Do not over mix the batter or tough muffins will result.
+With a rubber spatula fold the wet ingredients into the dry ingredients and stir only until the ingredients are combined and moistened.
+(The batter will be thick.)

 Makes 12 muffins.